hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 	$ module load seq/samtools/1.3 seq/bwa/0.7.8  seq/picard/1.138

-And the command will be slightly different for running picard, below is an example:
+And, the command will be slightly different for running picard, which is a java program.
+Below is an example:

 	$ java -jar /opt/picard-1.138/bin/picard.jar SortSam \
 	INPUT=na12878.sam \
 	OUTPUT=na12878_sorted.sam \
 	SORT_ORDER=coordinate \
 	VALIDATION_STRINGENCY=LENIENT
----
 ---

 ***